plus-rkwitt/neural_persistence_dynamics/README.md

 `DATASETNAME` is the name of the dataset as referenced in the paper, i.e., `dorsogna-1k`, `dorsogna-10k`, `volex-10k` and `vicsek-10k`.

+**Note**: Destination folders will be created if they do not exist already.

 ## Running your own simulations